 (Depression with Atypical Features)

-The exact cause of atypical depression is not known but probably due to changes in brain chemistry.
-It is likely from a combination of genetic and environmental factors.
+The exact cause of atypical depression is not known.
+It is probably due to changes in brain chemistry.
+Genes and environment likely play a role.

 Depression and Bipolar Support Alliance